DPain/delaware-defensive-driving-online-course-macro/README.md

 # How to take final exam:
 This script doesn't do the final exam for you.
 Its easy.
 Just google each questions and you can get the answer.

+# FYI
+"Use this only for educational purposes."